DanaAlkhashram/Spaceman-Game/README.md

 - [Wireframe](./planning/wireframe.png)

 ### 🎮 How to Play
-1. Open the link to the game.
+1. Open the link to the game.g
 2. Click letters on the keyboard to guess the hidden word.
 3. Correct guesses reveal letters in the words.
 4. Wrong guesses reduce the remaining lives!